snimu/snimu.github.io/_posts/2025-02-18-model-stacking.md

 OMG I just noticed that in this old version of nanogpt, the GPT model doesn't use rms_norm on the embeddings, no wonder norming is worse.
 I'll try with that soon.

+### 2025-02-26

+I have now implemented the following changes:

+- If "--use-norm" is set during training, the GPT will use rms_norm on the embeddings
+- If "--use-norm" is set during model stacking, the GPT will use rms_norm on the embeddings, between every model it consists of, and before the lm_head

+Question: Should I use layer-norm between wte & blocks, and blocks & lm_head?
+That way, their residual streams would be even more similar.

 ## Citation

 ```bibtex